Polychlorobenzene/unsecured-landscapes/README.md

 ## How it works

-Two cronjob task runs every 8 and 12 hours executing the `record.py` and `cut.py`.
+Two cronjob task runs every 8 and 12 hours executing the `record.py` and `cut.py` python scripts.
 The first one uses `ipvideos.py` to call a list of ip addresses of unsecured cameras found at insecam.org.
 This script records a 5 seconds video of every ip given.
 The second script `cut.py`, grab all the footage taken by the first script and cut and resize them all to have the same size and aspect ratio.
 After that cuts all the videos in half, saving the left and right parts separately.
 Lastly, the same script makes a composition with all the footage that has been cut in the right side.

 ## License